-TADA's Summer Ballet Intensive will be held in June 2020 for dancers ages 7 and up, or TADA Ballet Levels 1 and higher.
-The intensive is open to ALL students and the public, with special rates for current TADA Youth Ballet Members.
-Classes will include ballet technique, professional repertoire, strength/core training, men's technique, pointe work, variations, modern, musical theater, partnering, as well as a performance on the last day at a local theater.
-Classes will be taught by guest artists from the Houston area, and around the world!
-Acceptance is by audition only.
-Audition information will be available in January 2020.
+TADA's Summer Ballet Intensive will be held in June 2020 for dancers ages 7 and up, or TADA 2020 Ballet Levels 1 and higher.
+The intensive is open to ALL students, both TADA dancers and non-TADA dancers, with special rates for current TADA Youth Ballet Company Members.
+Classes will include:

 Please email Elise Elliott, Ballet Director, at firstname.lastname@example.org if you have any questions.

 In order to complete your registration, you will need to complete the following:

 - Application Form - Please select the appropriate application link and fill out the online form.

 - Application Fee: $25 (Waived for 2019-20 YBC Dancers)